floooh/floooh.github.io/_drafts/2021-11-30-cycle-stepped-z80-1.md

 **M1/T2** simply means "the second clock cycle (T2) in the first machine cycle (M1)", likewise, **M3/T1** means "the first clock cycle (T1) in the third machine cycle (M3)".

-So M- and T-cycles are just a sepcial notation to identify a specific clock cycle in an instruction.
+So M-cycles and T-states are just a special notation to identify a specific clock cycle in an instruction.

-"T-cycle" means "time cycle", and it's duration is the same as a clock cycle (which is a full "on/off" cycle of the CLK pin located in the bottom-right corner of the chip):
+"T-state" is equivalent with a clock cycle (which is a full "on/off" cycle of the CLK pin located in the bottom-right corner of the chip):

 ![z80_clock_pin]({{ site.url }}/images/z80_clock_pin.jpg)

-"M-Cycle" means "machine cycle" and simply means a related group of T-cycles.
+"M-Cycle" means "machine cycle" and simply means a related group of T-states or clock cycles.
 On the Z80, basic operations like reading or writing a memory byte take more time than a single clock cycle.
 But it's useful to understand the action of reading or writing a memory byte as a single step, and that's exactly what a "machine cycle" is.

 Machine cycles come in 6 main flavours: